WadRex/Rooportable/README.md

 The project aligns with the version of [Roop](https://github.com/s0md3v/roop) at commit [43a8d9f7f371d083852183ea752ef8cdd944dab3](https://github.com/s0md3v/roop/commit/43a8d9f7f371d083852183ea752ef8cdd944dab3).
 Any significant feature updates or crucial bug fixes in the original repository will prompt an update to this project as well.

-The only thing that I've changed from the original repo is the removal of the NSFW filter, as it produced a lot of false positives, even on fully SFW images.
+The only thing that I've changed from the original repo is the removal of the NSFW filter, as it produced a lot of false positives, even on fully SFW videos and images.

 # Installing
 1. Clone this repository or download the .zip file.